verhas/jamal/README.md

 you need to maintain, which contain redundant information.

-* Some property or other resource files in a Java project may be slightly different for the different environments, testsupport, uat, production.
+* Some property or other resource files in a Java project may be slightly different for the different environments, test support, uat, production.
 * A textual documentation has cross references but the format does not support automatic symbolic anchors and references.
 * There can be some makefile or other script or documentation file that differs only